scottcanoe/microtune/README.md

 ** Usage

 The GUI can be run with varying levels of information exposed to the user.
-The minimal inferface looks like this:

-picture of GUI

-Yes, it's ugly.
-The full version looks like this:

-picture of full GUI

-Fields/parameters can just be left at default values.
-They're still around from when I was prototyping the algorithm, but you might find them interesting or useful.
+The minimal inferface shown only relevant tuning info, and the full interface shows YIN coefficients, RMS, and fields/parameters than were used during development.
+You might find them interesting or useful.